NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

   --warmup_proportion: Proportion of training to perform linear learning rate warmup for.
 E.g., 0.1 = 10% of training.(default: '0.1')(a number)
 ```

+Note: When initializing from a checkpoint using `--init_checkpoint` and a corpus of your choice, keep in mind that `bert_config_file` and `vocab_file` should remain unchanged.

 ### Command-line options